nini4746/psc/README.md

 ## ⚠️ Notes
 - Ensure `push_swap` is compiled and executable before running the script.
+- The push_swap program must return 0 if sorting was successful and 1 if sorting failed.
 - Mac users might need `brew install coreutils` to use `gshuf` instead of `shuf`.

 ## 📢 Contributing